MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Configuration File

-All settings that are configurable are stored in `Set-ADDSFirewallPolicy.json`, it is essential to review them and change as necessary for your environment.
+All settings that are configurable are stored in `Set-ADDSFirewallPolicy.json`.
+It is essential to review them and change as necessary for your environment.
+> [!CAUTION]
 Improper configuration can cause network outages in your environment!

 Note, that “Default value” in the configuration items below, refers to default value, that is set in the `Set-ADDSFirewallPolicy.json`, not Windows system defaults.